Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Experimental Evaluation

 We noticed that the different implementations vary greatly in the time they need for parsing the input graph (especially in the smaller graphs \solverHSMV (Python) needs more time to parse the graph than \solverKPE (C) needs to find a maximum-cardinality matching).
 Moreover, we mainly care about the speedup of the respective algorithms (when run on the kernel instead of the original input) and not about the speedup of the graph parsing.
 Hence, we neglect the time to parse the input graph in all running-time measures and discussions.
 Note that we do \emph{not} neglect the time the implementation needs for parsing the kernel, as this is something that needs only be done with data reduction but not without.
 More precisely, for runs without data reduction, we report the time the particular implementation needs \emph{after} the graph was loaded; for runs with data reduction we report the time of our data reduction rules plus the total time of the implementation (including parsing the kernel).

 In \cref{fig:new-running-times}, we compare the running times of the solvers when they are directly applied on the input instances against the running time of the kernelization plus the running time of the solvers on the resulting kernel.
-The running time of the \solverKE solver is improved on average by a factor of $157.30$ (median: $29.27$) when the kernelization is applied (left side of \cref{fig:new-running-times}).
-The running time of the \solverHSMV solver is improved on average by a factor of $608.79$ (median: $28.87$) when the kernelization is applied (right side of \cref{fig:new-running-times}).
+The running time of the \solverKE solver is improved on average by a factor of $157.30$ (median: $29.27$) when the kernelization is applied (left-side of \cref{fig:new-running-times}).
+The running time of the \solverHSMV solver is improved on average by a factor of $608.79$ (median: $28.87$) when the kernelization is applied (right-side of \cref{fig:new-running-times}).
 Hence, it is safe to say that these two algorithms clearly benefit from the kernelization.
 However, on the instance \emph{amazon0302} the \solverHSMV solver is 25\% faster without the kernelization and on the instance \emph{facebook-combined} the \solverKE solver is (on average over the hundred runs) 6\% faster without the kernelization.
 On all other instances the running times of both solvers where improved by the kernelization.

-In contrast, the message drawn by the results for the \solverKPE solver is less clear (right side of \cref{fig:new-running-times}).
-The running time of the \solverKPE solver is impaired on 9 of our 44 instance by the kernelization.
+In contrast, the message drawn by the results for the \solverKPE solver is less clear (right-hand side of \cref{fig:new-running-times}).
+The running time of the \solverKPE solver is impaired on 9 of our 44 instances by the kernelization.
 On average we \emph{still} get an improvement of the running time by a factor of $4.70$ (median: $2.20$).
 The reason for the unclear result for the \solverKPE solver is that most of the instances are too easy for it, that is, they are solved very quickly with or without kernelization.
-On harder instances (like our largest four graphs) we could observe a large speedup caused by the kernelization.
+On harder instances (like our largest four graphs) we could observe a more significant speedup gained due to the kernelization.